 To keep your Acquia Cloud Free subscription, you must be actively developing it.
 A subscription is inactive if, in a 60-day period, there have been no code commits to your code repository.
 At 30 days and 45 days of inactivity, Acquia will email subscription owners to remind them to continue to develop their applications to ensure that the Acquia Cloud Free applications remain available.
 If an application is inactive for 60 days, the application is archived as a website archive file and is then removed from Acquia Cloud.

 If you're a subscription owner, be sure to check your spam folder for application inactivity emails from Acquia.

 As a free offering, Acquia Cloud Free does not entitle you to live or ticketed support.
 This is the case even if you also have a paid Acquia Cloud subscription.
-If you need help with your Acquia Cloud Free subscription, read the documentation or post a question in the Acquia Cloud Forum.
+For more information about your Acquia Cloud Free subscription, review its documentation.